 Here is list of best 7 channels to collect customer feedback:

-Customer satisfaction surveys are questionnaires that your customers answer.
+Customer satisfaction surveys, also known as CSAT survey tools, are questionnaires that your customers answer.
 Surveys are a widely used tool to help you understand what your customers think about your products and services, your brand, and your customer support.

 Evaluating responses from surveys tell you how to improve your products or services strategically, what features and benefits you need to highlight, how to optimize your user experience, and how to meet customer and market demands.